 Consent in this policy means a clear YES to the specific act in question.
-Consent is informed, knowing, and voluntary.
+Consent is informed, knowing and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Consent to one form of sexual activity cannot imply consent to future sexual acts.
-At any time, a participant can communicate that they no longer consent to continue the activity.
+At any time, a participant can communicate that he or she no longer consents to continuing the activity.
 Consent cannot be procured by use of physical force, compelling threats, intimidating behavior, or coercion.